hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/campaign/__init__.md

 #  Important:  The following tests are examples and may need adjustments
 #              depending on the actual functionality of the functions.
 #              Without further information about the functionality, these
-#              are just placeholders to demonstrate the approach.
+#              are just placeholders to demonStarte the approach.
 #   Note: To properly test these functions, mock objects would be
 #         needed to simulate external dependencies like Google Sheets or file I/O.